solliancenet/azure-synapse-analytics-workshop-400/day-03/lab08-monitoring.md

 5. Select **Run** from the toolbar menu to execute the SQL command.

+    > **Please note:** If this query takes more than 30 seconds to execute, stop the query and run again.
+You might have to do this a few times, depending on how long it takes for the SQL queries executed by the pipeline to end.

 6. In the query window, replace the script with the following to create a workload Classifier called `CEODreamDemo` that assigns a workload group and importance to incoming requests:

     ```sql